 "Unleashing the potential of connected and autonomous public transportation for a cleaner mobility"

-The symposium will tackle the "Energy and Environmental Impact of Automated Public Transport".
-It aims to:
+The symposium tackled the "Energy and Environmental Impact of Automated Public Transport".
+It aimed to:

 - identify gaps and barriers which will be documented by the Chair;

 >> Access the presentations:

 >> Check out the virtual room to discover the students' posters